What to consider while scanning your old photographs

 5. Always scan with at least 300dpi

 We as a professional photo restoration service need data that is at least scanned with 300dpi.
-This way we can guarantee you that you can print your reproduced and restored photograph with the same size as the original one.
-If you like to enlarge the photograph please scan with 600dpi.
-To see how to set up the DPI take a look at the videos below.
+This way we can guarantee that you can print your reproduced photograph with the same size as the original.
+If you like to enlarge, please scan with 600dpi.

 6. Always scan in 8-bit color mode (photo mode)

 Always scan your vintage photograph in 8-bit color mode, even if it is a black and white photograph.
-This setting creates the best quality images and enables us as a professional photo restoration service to deliver the best results.
-Check the video below to see how it’s done.
+This creates the best quality images and enables us to deliver the best results.

-7. Name your files according to what is on the photograph so you can find them easily in the future
+Name your files according to what is on the photograph so you can easily find them in the future.

 Video Tutorials